What Kind of Hail Damages a Roof?

 After a hailstorm, inspect your roof for signs of damage.
 Look for missing or broken shingles, dents on metal surfaces, and granule buildup in gutters or downspouts.
 Keep in mind that some damage is not immediately visible and can lead to leaks or structural problems if left unaddressed.

-Protect Your Roof from Hail Damage with Northeast Gutters and Remodeling
+Protect Your Roof from Hail Damage with Northeast Gutters & Remodeling LLC

-At Northeast Gutters and Remodeling, we understand how unpredictable weather in Simsbury, CT, can affect your home.
+At Northeast Gutters & Remodeling LLC, we understand how unpredictable weather in Simsbury, CT, can affect your home.
 Our experts are ready to assess and repair hail damage, ensuring your roof stays strong and secure.

 Don’t let minor issues turn into major repairs.
 If you suspect hail damage or want to strengthen your roof before the next storm, contact us today.
 Our team will provide a detailed inspection and effective solutions to protect your home for years to come.